EdbMails EDB Recovery and Migration software

 EdbMails is licensed per mailbox for Exchange Server migration.

-For Instance, if you have purchased license for 100 mailboxes and migrate only 50, you can migrate the remaining 50 more items from the source server whenever you choose to.
+For example, if you purchase a license for 100 mailboxes and initially migrate only 50, you can use the remaining 50 licenses at any time in the future to migrate additional mailboxes from the source server.
+The unused licenses remain valid until all are consumed.

 4. How does EdbMails Live Exchange migration license works?

-Live Exchange migration license works based on how many mailboxes you want to migrate.
-That is, if you want to migrate 200 Mailboxes to a different domain then you just need 200 Mailboxes license.
-And you can use this license to migrate same mailboxes repeatedly for lifetime.
+The EdbMails Live Exchange migration license is based on the number of mailboxes you wish to migrate.
+For example, if you need to migrate 200 mailboxes to a different domain, you would need a 200-mailbox license.
+This license allows you to migrate the same mailboxes repeatedly for a lifetime, without needing additional licenses.

 5. Does the license includes migration of Contact list, Calendar and Public Folders?

-6. Do I need to buy separate license for Public Folders migration?
+6. Do I need to buy a separate license for Public Folder migration?

 Yes.
-You can reuse the license for the same mailbox for lifetime.
-That is, migrate the same mailbox any number of time repeatedly to any destination server / domain without buying any additional licenses.
+You can reuse the license for the same mailbox for a lifetime.
+This means you can migrate the same mailbox any number of times to any destination server or domain without needing to purchase additional licenses.

 8. Is it possible to purchase additional licenses after the first purchase?

-Yes, you can easily purchase additional licenses for more mailboxes after the initial purchase.
-Click here to upgrade the license with additional mailboxes.
+Yes, you can easily purchase additional licenses for more mailboxes at any time after your initial purchase.

 9. Where can I get the list of mailboxes used for migration?